 With the Christmas season upon us and holiday traditions in full swing, making and decorating cookies definitely holds a special spot in my heart.

-This year rather than just exchanging cookies, think about putting together a cookie decorating box for kids and their families to enjoy.
+This year rather than just exchanging cookies, think about putting together a holiday cookie decorating box for kids and their families to enjoy.
 This gift provides a festive activity that kids will long remember.

 I made one of these boxes for my niece years ago.
 Each Christmas, we would always bake and decorate cookies together – it was our special thing.